Rasmus Hästbacka of the Swedish syndicalist union SAC suggests how big and complex workplaces might be organized, using the example of a university.

 If you want to get started with organizing, I highly recommend reading Secrets of a Successful Organizer and discussing it with your co-workers.
 The book is both in-depth and easy to read.
 The authors provide, for example, step-by-step guides for personal conversations and mapping the workplace.
 Readers receive solid advice on how workers can win conflicts, but also advice on how to deal with apathy and disappointments.

 If workers build popular movement unions, then we have a chance to start moving towards a new society.

 Rasmus Hästbacka is a lawyer and has been a member of the Umeå Local of SAC since 1997.
-A different version of this article was previously published in Swedish.
+He is the author of the book (free online) Swedish syndicalism – An outline of its ideology and practice.
 More articles by the author on Libcom here.